lamberta/devkit-doc/guide/game-walkthrough.md

 object.
 A working---bare-bones---`Application.js` file can look like this:

+The `device` module contains information about the physical device running the application.
+We can use this to obtain information about the browser window, or even a native mobile application depending on where your game is running.
+You can view a complete list of [device properties](../api/device.html) in the documentation.

 ~~~
 exports = Class(GC.Application, function () {
   // class definition goes here ...